BobBrown1/py2html/docs/source/quickstart.rst

   py -3 your_file_name.py

 Congrats!
-You have now created a basic web page builder with Py2HTML!
+You have now created a basic web page builder with PyWig!

 Want to learn more?
 ---------------------

-There is so much more you can do with Py2HTML.
+There is so much more you can do with PyWig.
 If you want to add more elements and customize your web pages, try exploring the :doc:`usage` segment to learn more!